uniquelynostalgic79/reading-notes/README.md

 ## Hi my name is **Tonya Smith** and welcome to my page ##

-Greetings, I am an adopted Washingtonian originally from a small rural town in Kentucky I am a Veteran of thge US Army I have deployed to Iraq and Korea while I was in service I am a mother of 3, all grown these days.
+Greetings, I am an adopted Washingtonian originally from a small rural town in Kentucky I am a Veteran of the US Army I have deployed to Iraq and Korea while I was in service I am a mother of 3, all grown these days.
 I love to learn and I think anything is possible.